rackerlabs/docs-aws/docs/service-levels/index.rst

 | Ubuntu 20.04 LTS                                | April 30, 2025  |
 +-------------------------------------------------+-----------------+

-The following OSes are approaching End of Life (EOL):
+The following OSes are approaching End of Life (EOL) as determined by the OS vendor:

 +------------------------------+-------------------+
 | Operating System             | EOL Date          |